 First, you will visit the Etsy Reporting Portal.
 If you have an account, sign in and if you don’t, you can sign up or register your brand to create one.
-If you are an Etsy seller already, then you can sign in with your shop’s account.
+If you have an Etsy shop already, then you can sign in with your shop’s account.
 Otherwise, you can create a new account.

 Then you will choose who owns the rights to the property.
 If you’re authorized to report on behalf of a business, you will be asked to add a letter of authorization once you add an intellectual property.

 Then you will need to add more information about you and your business, and then on to adding an intellectual property!